Is there one true religion? Is there one true God? Does that God require a life free from willful sin while living here on earth?

 Someone once asked me why doesn’t God show Himself and prove that He exists.
 The answer that I provided was that He already did.
 How many times must He show Himself?
 Is it possible that He has communicated with us already?
 Most likely He would have communicated with us long ago because people in ancient times would have been asking the same questions about Him that we do today.
 If He communicated, He would have spoken to one or more people – maybe everyone – and most likely they would have left a written record for others to read.
 How would He have authenticated His message for them and for those who would live thousands of years later?
 Would He have had His spokesmen write extremely large books, move a mountain, walk on water, or turn the sky green for a month?
 None of these very impressive signs would mean anything to anyone who did not see these events.
 For those in the future, He would have had to leave one or more signs that did not require someone to be physically present to visually see them.
 Consequently, He had to perform some supernatural events such as fulfilled prophecy.
 We should not be surprised then that a sacred book contains prophecies that had to be fulfilled and statements about historical events.

-The Bible is Unique
+The Bible Is Unique

 The vast majority of the Christian sacred book called the Bible contains history and prophecy.
 It is unique among the sacred books.
 Other sacred books contain little or no historical facts.
 History and prophecy provide the reader the ability to judge the accuracy and trustworthiness of the book.
 If the book is accurate when it speaks about historical events and if the supernatural prophecies come true, then we have reason to trust the book.
 That is, we can trust it when it speaks to other issues.

 Some have claimed that the Bible contains historical errors.
 About one hundred years ago many archaeological and theological scholars were claiming that the Bible was not accurate because it claimed that the city of Jericho did not exist.
 The Bible also reported that the walls had fallen down.
 These scholars could not find a city named Jericho and they could not find a city whose walls had fallen outward.
 But knowledgeable scholars now agree that Jericho did exist and its walls did fall down outward.
 The book of Daniel refers to individuals who were once unknown to archaeologists and because they had not discovered the names in ancient ruins, they doubted the accuracy of the Bible.
 But archaeology has proven the critics to be wrong.
 Given enough time, archaeology has proven that the Bible is correct over and over again.
-In the land of Palestine cities were built on top of older cities that had been conquered and destroyed.
+In the land of Canaan cities were built on top of older cities that had been conquered and destroyed.
 So historical facts are buried below other historical facts.
 Archaeological discoveries continue to be unearthed.
 This last year a tomb of Jesus’ brother was found, proving that he existed.
 The written records of secular authors prove that Jesus existed and that He performed miracles.
 The testimony of some of these men can be found in the section called “Historical Jesus.”
 The Bible provides the details of Jesus’ teachings and miracles.
 The books of Matthew, Mark, Luke, and John provide overviews of only key events in Jesus’ life.
 So it is not surprising that many details are missing.
 It is a historical sketch.
 It is not exhaustive.

 The Old Testament is filled with hundreds of prophecies about the coming Messiah, Jesus Christ, the nation of Israel, and the future kingdom.
 There are prophecies about nations, cities and people.
 The destruction of Babylonian, Medo-Persian, and Grecian empires were predicted in the book of Daniel.
-The return of the Jews to the land of Palestine was predicted.
+The return of the Jews to the land of Canaan was predicted.
 That prophecy was fulfilled in 1947.
 The rise of conflict in the Middle East and its impact in the future was also prophesied in the book of Revelation.
 The article, “Peace: Sign of the End” discusses biblical prophecy about the future.

 A significant prophecy about the time of Jesus’ death is given in Daniel 9:25-27.
 An article discussing the week in which jesus died is called, Date of Jesus’ Death.
 The prophecy says that the Messiah would die during that week.
 Therefore, anyone who died before or after that week was not the Messiah.
 Jesus died during that week in fulfillment of the prophecy.
 Now that is amazing since the prophecy occurred almost 450 years before Jesus was born.